crycode-de/ioBroker.radiohead/docs/en/radiohead.md

 ## Installation

+The adapter is currently available in the *latest* repository.

-The adapter can be installed using the URL `https://github.com/crycode-de/ioBroker.radiohead.git`.
+Alternatively, it be installed using the URL `https://github.com/crycode-de/ioBroker.radiohead.git`.

 ## Configuration